What Breeds Make a Bengal Cat? The Prettiest Little Jungle Cat You Can Come Home To

 Between 1980-1982 The CFA (Cat Fanciers Association) allowed Bengals to be registered, however, they retracted this in 1985 after an F1 (first generation) had a bad incident.
 It was many years later in 2016 that CFA accepted them again and not till 2018 that they achieved championship status with this registry.
 This is why most Bengal breeders today are primarily registered with TICA.

 When Jean Mills started her breeding program for the second time, Bengals finally started being bred with more purpose.
-The goal was always to mix wild looks with a friendly temperament.
+The goal was to mix wild looks with a friendly personality.
 But what exactly did this look like in Jean’s breeding program?

 One of the first domestic cats that Jean found to breed with her three Millwood sisters, and thus continue to create the breed we know as Bengal today, was a domestic male cat that Jean found in India, wandering around the New Delhi zoo.
 This cat is known as Tori of Millwood, and he was instrumental in introducing the glitter gene into the Bengal Breed.